 - Meinl Trombone Didgeridoo – (Amazon/Thomann)

 - Toca Synthetic Flared Didgeridoo – (Amazon)

-5 Options $100 and up
+$100 and Up:

 - Terre Slide (tunable didgeridoo) – (Amazon)